What is slow flight?

 When in slow flight, it’s important to realize that small control inputs have disproportionally large impacts on induced drag and airspeed.
 Your use of pitch and power will also need to change when you transition to slow flight.

-During normal cruising flight, you use pitch to control altitude and power to control airspeed, but when flying in slow flight, these inputs are reversed.
 Pitch becomes a better controller of airspeed and power helps maintain altitude.
 The reason for this is the dramatic increase in induced drag that occurs as you increase your angle of attack to maintain lift in slow flight.

 In slow flight, you will also experience speed instability.
 Thanks to the increased drag, your airspeed will continually decrease if you don’t compensate with the controls.